anasgauba/Auction-House/README.md

 ## Testing and Debugging
-toString() in items that help print out the items properties when requested.
+- toString() in items that help print out the items properties when requested.
+- Bank prints the agent and account's lockBalance, unlockBalance information in the console.
+It also prints the auction house accoundID getting money transferred from which agent accountID after agent won a bid.